 - Absence of the anal atresia

-As per National Organisation For Rare Disorders (NORD), 41% of patients with CES have this triad of symptoms.
+As per the National Organisation for Rare Disorders (NORD), 41% of patients with CES have this triad of symptoms.
+Other signs of this problem also include:

 Children with CES often experience learning and developmental delays, problems with speech and behaviour issues.
 They may also have short stature with less than average height.

-Diagnosis of the cat-eye syndrome
+Diagnosis of the Cat-eye Syndrome

-If your doctor detects characteristics of CES, they may take a follow-up test such as amniocentesis which involves taking a sample of the amniotic fluid.
+If your doctor detects characteristics of CES, they may take a follow-up test such as amniocentesis, which involves taking a sample of the amniotic fluid.
+There are several genetic testing methods to detect the presence of CES, such as:

 - Karyotyping: It shows an image of the patient’s chromosomes.